Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 After a card has been played from their hand, the player takes the top card of the draw pile, turns it face-up, and immediately plays it to the table in the same fashion.

 ## Checking for Yaku
-After playing both their cards - one from their hand,and one from the draw pile - the player checks their score pile for *yaku* [役 - やく], or *scoring combinations*; a list of these is given further down the page.
+After playing both their cards - one from their hand, and one from the draw pile - the player checks their score pile for *yaku* [役 - やく], or *scoring combinations*; a list of these is given further down the page.

 - If the player has either formed a new *yaku*, or improved an existing one, then they have the choice to either end the round by calling *shōbu*, or to continue in pursuit of a higher score by calling *koi-koi*.